How to Avoid Common Errors Completing the FAFSA

 - Make sure to read the instructions carefully and be sure to complete the whole application, leaving nothing blank.

-- Don’t forget to complete both the parents' and the student's portion of the Need Access Application if you are applying for university funds (e.g., Yale Scholarship, Yale Loans) and/or Title VII funds (Loans for Disadvantaged Students and Primary Care Loans).
+- Don’t forget to complete both the parents' and the student's portion of the CSS Profile if you are applying for university funds (e.g., Yale Scholarship, Yale Loans) and/or Title VII funds (Loans for Disadvantaged Students and Primary Care Loans).
 Students will not be eligible for Yale scholarship, PCL or LDS and/or Yale Loans if parental information is missing, therefore, the student and both parents must complete every question.

 Visit here for additional instructions on how to complete the profile: CSS/Financial Aid PROFILE: Student Guide.